liblava/liblava/doc/Guide.md

                       (device, mesh_type::triangle);
 ```

 Cubes generated this way have a special case.
-If they are generated with normal
+If they are initialized with normal
 data, they will be represented by 24 vertices.
 Otherwise, only 8 vertices will
-be generated.
+be initialized.

 <br />